-Market projections reflect the potential of big data in banking.
+Market projections reflect the potential of big data in banking industry.
 The global market for big data analytics in banking is valued at $307.52 billion and is expected to surge to $745.16 billion by 2030, growing at a 13.5% CAGR.

 Key takeaways:

-- Big data analytics in banking is rapidly growing, highlighting its critical importance in the financial sector.
+- Big data analytics in banking industry is rapidly growing, highlighting its critical importance in the sector.

 - Data analytics enables banks to enhance credit risk assessment, improve customer segmentation, develop targeted products, manage risks more effectively, make well-informed business decisions, and increase operational efficiency.